 Accumulator Options

-This guide will explain what these securities are, walk through an accumulator option trade, and discuss the pros and cons of trading them.
+This guide will explain what these derivative contracts are, walk through an accumulator option trade, and discuss the pros and cons of trading them.

 Quick Introduction